Correlation induced out-of-phase plasmon in an electron liquid

 There are several physical ingredients that contribute to the formation of this collective excitation.
 First, an interacting many-particle system may always sustain relative oscillations between any, arbitrarily chosen group of particles.
 Second, in the HEG the electron spin can serve as an identifiable and observable marker of the two components.
 Third, the fact that the spin has only two quantum states, makes the system for the purpose of the physical scenario involved here isomorphic to a classical binary liquid.
 Fourth, in contrast to classical systems, the quantum behavior makes it possible for the two-particle wave-function to assume a non-vanishing value at zero separation.
 Fifth, the strong coupling between the electrons leads to their quasi-localization.
 None of these relates to spin-spin interaction, ensuring that the OPO is an excitation independent from conventional spin waves.

 We have estimated the range of $r_s$ values within which the OPO manifests itself as $r_s = 10-60$.
-Within this range the electron liquid may become polarized: this has no bearing on the $k=0$ frequency of the mode, but it affects its spectral weight with a tendency to quench it.
+Within this range the electron liquid may become polarized: this has no bearing on the $k = 0$ frequency of the mode, but it affects its spectral weight with a tendency to quench it.
 We estimate the typical value of $\omega_-$ to be about 57\% of the normal plasmon frequency.
 The $k$-dependent dispersion of $\omega_-(k)$, similarly to the normal plasmon dispersion, is the combination of a positive BG contribution governed by the kinetic energy (with a value that can be determined by invoking a two-component third moment sum rule) and a negative contribution, governed by the spin-spin exchange-correlation energies.
 In a polarized state, both of these factors are affected by the degree of polarization.
-The damping of the mode in the long wavelength limit is expected to be governed by electron-electron collision induced spin drag \cite{DAmico2010,*Takahashi2007,*Yashenkin2015,Weber2005}
+The damping of the mode in the long wavelength limit is expected to be governed by electron-electron collision induced spin drag~\cite{DAmico2010,Takahashi2007,Yashenkin2015,Weber2005}.
+We conclude with a note on the case of finite temperature.
+The presence of the OPO excitation persists even in these conditions, albeit with a diminished spectral weight.
+Our formalism, as presented, does not account for thermal fluctuations; therefore, our estimation of the OPO's manifestation is primarily focused on high $r_s$ values.
+Notably, recent advancements in computational techniques have enabled the calculation of the dynamic structure factor, $S_+(k,\omega)$, for the homogeneous electron liquid in the warm dense matter regime~\cite{Dornheim2023}.It is important to recognize that warm dense matter typically exhibits $r_s$ values of around unity.
+We are optimistic that continued progress in computational methods will facilitate dynamic simulations in regimes of stronger $r_s$ values, where the OPO excitation's presence is expected to be more pronounced.

-This work has been partially supported by NSF Grant PHY-0715227 and PHY-1105005.
+\acknowledgements This work has been partially supported by NSF Grant PHY-0715227 and PHY-1105005.
 Useful discussions with Pradip Bakshi, Kevin Bedell, Gaetano Senatore, and Alessandro Principi are gratefully acknowledged.